Quintillian, Ancient Roman Teacher and Writer (c. 35 - c. 100 C.E.)Clothes make the man.

 - Stone, Jon R. The Routledge Dictionary of Latin Quotations: The Illiterati's Guide to Latin Maxims, Mottoes, Proverbs, and Sayings.
 The United Kingdom, Routledge, 2005.

-Purchase this educational digital download on Teachers Pay Teachers, Amazon Ignite, Made by Teachers, and The Wheel
+Download this educational digital download for free on Teachers Pay Teachers, and Made by Teachers.